radiac/django-tagulous/docs/tag_options.rst

 ``tree``
 --------
+Field argument only - this cannot be set in :ref:`tagmeta`

 If ``True``, slashes in tag names will be used to denote children, eg ``grandparent/parent/child``, and these relationships can be traversed.
 See :doc:`models/tag_trees` for more details.